kevinolega/homepage/now.md

 ---
 ### work

-I do project management for a US-based web design firm.
+I do project management for a US-based web design firm and a career transition consulting business.

+I also work part time for a [local CrossFit gym](http://prcitycf.com/).

-I operate from Manila, Quezon City and Parañaque City.
+I operate from Quezon City and Parañaque City.

 I write articles for different fitness, productivity, education, financial and creativity blogs.